bentley-historical-library/avatar/README.md

   - "Revised Extent Note, Processing Information Note and Existence and Location of Copies Note."
   - "Added links to digitized content."
   - "Added Conditions Governing notes for digitized content."
 - "Existence and Locations of Copies" note: Adds a `altformavail` note with "Digitization: A number of recordings within this collection have been digitized.
 The resulting files are available for playback online or in the Bentley Library Reading Room according to rights.
-Original sound recordings are only available for staff use."
+Original media are only available for staff use."

 ## Update Container List